Australian rules football exhibition matches: Pioneer Exhibition Game in London

-On Saturday 28 October 1916, the former Olympic champion swimmer and the later Lord Mayor of Melbourne, Lieutenant Frank Beaurepaire, organized an Australian Rules football match between two teams of Australian servicemen in aid of the British and French Red Cross.
+On Saturday 28 October 1916, the former Olympic champion swimmer and the later Lord Mayor of Melbourne, Lieutenant Frank Beaurepaire, organised an Australian Rules football match between two teams of Australian servicemen in aid of the British and French Red Cross.

 The match was promoted as a "Pioneer Exhibition Game of Australian Football in London".
 It was held at Queen's Club, West Kensington before an estimated crowd of 3,000, which included the (then) Prince of Wales (later King Edward VIII), and King Manuel II of Portugal.

 The members of the competing teams, Australian Training Units and The Third Australian Divisional Team, were all highly skilled footballers, the majority of which had already played senior football in their respective states.

 A news film was taken at the match.

 In order to celebrate the match Beaurepaire commissioned a set of team photographs that were inserted into a mounting board decorated with a British Union Jack and an Australian Red Ensign, that had "Australian Football in London.
 Pioneer Exhibition Game.
 At Queen's Club, West Kensington.
 Saturday 28th Oct.
 1916" at its head, and "Organizer of Match & Donor of Photos to Club Lieut.
 Frank Beaurepaire" at its foot.